topo-gps/ios-manual/en/routes/routes_record.rst

    :width: 320px
    :alt: Pausing route recording Topo GPS

-   *The recording of a route is paused, which can be seen from the record timer and record distance meter.*
+   *The recording of a route has been paused, which can be seen from the record timer and record distance meter.*

 .. _ss-record-restart: